Contents

 Introduction

-Confidential data leaks are the most common consequence of cyberattacks on organizations.
+Confidential data breaches and leaks are the most common consequence of cyberattacks on organizations.
 According to our statistics, data was leaked in more than half of all successful attacks on organizations in 2023 and 2024.

 Confidential data is of particular value because it gives companies competitive advantages in the market and helps organizations achieve their strategic goals.
 The unauthorized disclosure of information that's critical for organizations and their clients and counterparties can be considered a non-tolerable event (NTE) that in most cases leads to other NTEs, including financial losses, interruption of business processes or individual systems, and subsequent attacks on counterparties.
 In addition, the personal data of clients and employees is of particular importance in information security, as the vast majority of companies globally process personal data in one form or another, and data breaches can lead to many unpleasant consequences for both individuals and companies.